mihanke/athos/README.md

 n_threads = -1        # number of threads for parallelization; all available cores/threads if set to -1
 # wave_keywd = None   # Wavelength keyword for fits binary table spectra.
 # flux_keywd = None   # Flux keyword for fits binary table spectra.
+# verbose = True      # Provide all measurements from individual FRs
 ```
 The following seven (nine) parameters must be set:
 * `input_specs`: A string containing the (absolute or relative) path to the input text file that stores the information about the spectra (see next section).